reactjs/react.dev/src/content/learn/react-compiler.md

 <Note>
 React Compiler is a new experimental compiler that we've open sourced to get early feedback from the community.
 It still has rough edges and is not yet fully ready for production.

 React Compiler requires React 19 Beta.
+If you are unable to upgrade to React 19, you may try a userspace implementation of the cache function as described in the [Working Group](https://github.com/reactwg/react-compiler/discussions/6).
+However, please note that this is not recommended and you should upgrade to React 19 when possible.
 </Note>

 React Compiler is a new experimental compiler that we've open sourced to get early feedback from the community.
 It is a build-time only tool that automatically optimizes your React app.
 It works with plain JavaScript, and understands the [Rules of React](/reference/rules), so you don't need to rewrite any code to use it.